369gtech/Destiny-Of-The-Universe-Game-Prologue/README.md

 <h4>2.
 Ethereum Faction - Leo (Elite Faction MOON)</h4>
 <p>From the Dark Tri-Faction</p>
 <ul>
-  <li>Drako of the Shadow Clan - Head of Ethereum, the Elite Faction MOON and the Right hand of The Galactic Alliance</li>
+  <li>Drako of the Shadow Clan - Head of Ethereum, the Elite Faction MOON and the Right Hand of The Galactic Alliance</li>
   <p></p>
   <ul><li>VitaLink of the Shifter Clan</li>
   <li>Solidiety of the Soul Manipulator Clan </li>